ssrivastav01/Queuing-Simulator-with-Dart/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please submit an issue or create a pull request.

 ### Steps to Contribute
-1. Fork the repository.
+1. Fork the repository to your GitHub account.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch for your feature or bug fix.
-3. Make your changes.
+3. Make the necessary changes in your branch.
-4. Commit your changes (`git commit -m 'Add new feature'`).
+4. Commit your changes with a descriptive message.
-5. Push to the branch (`git push origin feature-branch`).
+5. Push the changes to your GitHub repository.
-6. Open a pull request.
+6. Open a pull request for review and potential merging.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+For more details, see the LICENSE file included in the repository.